benkyousec/terraform-ansible-flask/README.md

 Set your certificate email and domain in `ansible/roles/certbot/defaults/main.yml`.

-> ![IMPORTANT]
+> [!IMPORTANT]
-> Make sure that you have an A record that points your domain to the VM's IP address.
+> Make sure that you have a DNS A record that points your domain to the VM's IP address.

 ```
 letsencrypt_email: "user@domain.com"